AliSoftware/OHAutoNIBi18n/README.md

 # Installation

-To use this, simply **add `OHAutoNIBi18n.m` in your project** and… that's all! `OHAutoNIBi18n` will be loaded automatically at runtime and translate your XIB on the fly without any additional line of code.
+To use this, simply **add `OHAutoNIBi18n.h` and `OHAutoNIBi18n.m` in your project** and… that's all! `OHAutoNIBi18n` will be loaded automatically at runtime and translate your XIB on the fly without any additional line of code.

 If you also want to use the `_T()`, `_Tf()` and `_Tfn()` macros, you can also add and `#import "OHL10nMacros.h"`.